AndrewPiroli/NOS-MCT/README.md

 The device_type field must match a netmiko device_type

-Select operating mode with --yeet/--yoink and provide a jobfile with -j/--jobfile
+Select operating mode with --yeet/--yoink and provide a jobfile with -j/--jobfile.
+A "save only" operating mode is offered for convenience with the --save-only option, this mode just saves the config and does not require a jobfile.

 The jobfile is a simple text file with commands in it.